Aviaco Flight 111: Accident

 At 19:04 CET on 9 May 1957, Aviaco Flight 111 crashed near Madrid–Barajas Airport during its approach to land on runway 23.
 While flying on the downwind leg, the aircraft was banked slightly to the left to allow the captain a better view of the control tower’s green landing clearance signal.
 After spotting the signal, the captain initiated a right bank.
 During this maneuver, the aircraft entered an unrecoverable right-hand spin, lost control, and impacted the ground, catching fire.

-Emergency Response
+Emergency response

 Whilst the airport fire department reached the crash site within six minutes it was only able to extinguish the fire after approximately one hour.
 However, during the firefighting efforts the fire was contained to such an extent that the occupants of the aircraft could have been rescued if the impact had not already been fatal.

 Investigation and probable cause

 The investigation determined that the accident was caused by pilot error.
 Due to a failure in radio communication, the captain had to rely on visual signals from the control tower to confirm landing clearance.
-This distraction lead to the captain loosing situational awareness.
+This distraction lead to the captain losing situational awareness.
 As a result, the aircraft crashed before reaching the runway.